8.9 Enhancing social inclusion through culture

 The National Union of the Blind of the Republic of North Macedonia (Национален сојуз на слепите на Република Северна Македонија) was founded in 1946 under the name of the Union of the Blind of the Republic of North Macedonia and, as of today, it acts as a national, non-governmental, non-partisan, non-profit and humanitarian organization of particular social significance in the country.
 On its website, the National Union of the Blind has published a number of audio books from Macedonian and foreign authors in order to bring literary work closer to the blind.
 The financing of the current activities and program tasks of the Union is carried out by the Ministry of Labor and Social Policy of the Republic of North Macedonia.

 The International Drama Festival for persons with and without disabilities "Games without a mask" (Игри без маски)- a theater without discrimination has been organized in North Macedonia for the past 7 years.
-The festival is one of its kinds on the Balkans and has the aim to offer people with special needs a way to express creatively.
+The festival is one of its kind in the Balkans and has the aim to offer people with special needs a way to express creatively.
 In 2019 the festival was opened by the president of North Macedonia H.E.
 Stevo Pendarovski.
-Due to the pandemic with coronavirus, the festival was not organized in 2020.
+Due to the pandemic with coronavirus, the festival was not organized in 2020 and 2021.

 Occasionally, other events are organized in order to promote the rights of (young) people with atypical development, to encourage them and to foster their creativity.
 In the past, there were also other projects financed by our governmental institutions, like the project “Inclusive and creative” which was implemented in 2015 with the aim to create better conditions for development of socially inclusive entrepreneurship and creativity through active participation of users of Centers for the physically and mentally disabled.
 The project was financed by the Ministry for Culture and Ministry of Labor and Social Policy.